jue89/node-systemd-journald/README.md

   } catch( e ) {

     // The user screwed up!
-This will write the error message an stack trace to
+This will write the error message and stack trace to
     // the journal with priority 3.
-Checkout your jornal:
+Checkout your journal:
     // $ journalctl -t awesome-devide -p 3 -o json-pretty
     log.err( e );